rikedyp/APLWorkshop/course/plan.md

       +/⍳N
       (a-b)-c
 ```

-- Typing APL
-- Basic arithmetic
-- Singleton extension
-- Reduction
-- Order of execution

 ## Dfns and Assignment
+Estimated time: `15 mins`

 #### To do
 - Where without ⍸ problem
+- Compression

 #### Learning Objectives
-- LO1: Know what dfns are and what they look like
+1. Know what dfns are and what they look like
-- LO2: Know how to assign names
+1. Know how to assign names

 #### Success Critera
-- SC1: Write one-line anonymous dfns to solve simple problems
+1. Write one-line dfns to solve simple problems
-- SC2: Use in-line assignment to solve simple problems
+1. Use in-line assignment to solve simple problems

 Primitives & Basic constructs: